Discovery data topology with the closure structure. Theoretical and practical aspects: Closure structure and its properties

 \begin{proof} It follows from the definition of passkey that the passkeys associated with a closed itemset are all of the same size.
 Thus, each closed itemset belongs to only one closure level and the closure levels make a partition. \smartqed \end{proof}

 \begin{definition} The partition based on the set of closure levels of the context $(G,M,I)$ is called the \emph{closure structure} of $(G,M,I)$.

 \end{definition}

 The last non-empty level of the closure structure contains the largest passkeys.
-The size of such keys is the upper bound of the size of the generators of all closed itemsets in a given dataset, i.e., the least upper bound of the sizes of generators of the most ``complex'' closed itemsets.
+The size of such keys is the upper bound on the size of the generators of all closed itemsets in a given dataset, i.e., the least upper bound on the sizes of generators of the most ``complex'' closed itemsets.

 \begin{definition} The \emph{closure index} of $\mathcal{C}$, denoted by $CI$, is the maximal number of non-empty level of the closure structure, i.e., $CI = \max \{ k \mid k = 1, \ldots, |M|, \, \mathcal{C}_k\neq \emptyset\}$. \end{definition}